titanclass/yew-chart/README.md

-# Yew charting library
+# Yew Charting Library

-yew-chart is a collection of components that can be assembled to form charts for the [Yew framework](https://github.com/yewstack/yew).
+`yew-chart` is a collection of components that can be assembled to form charts for the [Yew framework](https://github.com/yewstack/yew).

 Here is a soil moisture/rainfall chart that has been produced using this library: